luisacutillo78/Scalable_Bigraphical_Lasso/Readme.md

 You will also need the library of Teralasso (Greenewald et al. 2019) for some comparison studies.

 ## Examples of use
-example on synthetic data: run_synthetic_data.m example on real data: main_genes.m
+Example on synthetic data: run_synthetic_data.m

+Example on real data: main_genes.m

 The experiment was run on Windows 10.
 Please let us know if you encounter any problems either on Windows or other operating system.